A post about Lent! On the first day of the season! Can you believe it?

 - I am fasting from skimming my facebook feed and watching internet tv other than the few shows I follow.
 I’m always moaning about the lack of time in my day—it will be interesting to see how much time I find away from internet distractions.
 I’m intending to use the found time for prayer, reading quality books, and gaining a better sense of how I can structure my day to the glory of God and the service of my family.

-- PJ and I are reading a chapter of Piper’s Fifty Reasons Why Jesus Came to Die each night.
+- Hubby and I are reading a chapter of Piper’s Fifty Reasons Why Jesus Came to Die each night.

 - As a family, we are going to do a short daily devotional.
 There are candles involved.
 Hopefully Emma will refrain from eating them as “cakee”.